hvkshetry/autocad-mcp/README.md

 - Limited to 2D drawing operations
 - Connection points for blocks use predefined connection point names (CONN_DEFAULT1, CONN_DEFAULT2)
 - Layer colors must be specified as strings (e.g., "red", "yellow", "120")

+## Recent Fixes

+- Improved AutoCAD window detection so the server works even if the title only shows the drawing file name.
+- Corrected the `insert_block` command construction which previously missed a space between scale and rotation values.

 ## Troubleshooting